-Musician bios are deceptively difficult to write.
-Your band bio is your way of introducing yourself to both fans and music industry types, and you need to strike the right balance between providing useful information and going into so much detail no one makes it past the first paragraph.
-Learn how to put together a band bio that does the job and leaves people interested in learning more about you.
+Musician biographies are deceptively difficult to write.
+Your band biography is your way of introducing yourself to both fans and music industry types.
+You need to strike the right balance between providing useful information and going into so much detail no one makes it past the first paragraph.

 - The Not Straightforward Approach: Creating a story/characters

-- The straightforward approach is much easier.
+The straightforward approach is much easier.
 You explain your inspirations, accomplishments and offer a little bit of background information, end of story.
 The not straightforward approach can be very effective but is VERY hard to pull off.
 Instead of offering the real story about band members, you create a fictional account of some sort about the band and about the musicians.
-See below for more info about pros and cons of each.